williamtzhou/MoodDJ/README.md

 # **Mood DJ — User Guide**

-A facial recognition-powered music curator working through the Spotify API.
+A facial landmark–driven music curator using MediaPipe FaceMesh, integrated with the Spotify API.

 </div>